awheels/awheels.github.io/_posts/2017-01-10-creating-my-class-website.markdown

   A little walkthrough of my reasons and process for creating a website for my mathematics courses.
 ---

+##### Update September 2017 - My school has moved to Microsoft Education 365 so there is no longer any need for me to update and maintain my site.
+The site was shortlived, but it was a great learning experience.

 I’ve spent the last few weekends putting some extra time into building a website for the math courses that I teach.
 While doing this there have been several moments where I think to myself, “Is what I am doing ridiculous?
 There are so many tools and applications out there that can probably do what I’m trying to do much better.”
 I actually asked my partner on multiple occasions if I was crazy, to which she clearly replied “Yes, but not because of this.”
 So I thought I would take a little time to reflect on my desire and reasons for building my course site and what I hope it ends up accomplishing.<br><br>

 ##### Feels Good to Make Stuff